kpumuk/meta-tags/README.md

 preferences.
 Keywords are converted to lowercase by default, but this is also configurable.

-To overide the defaults, create an initializer `config/initializers/meta_tags.rb` using the following command:
+To override the defaults, create an initializer `config/initializers/meta_tags.rb` using the following command:

 ```bash